 Proactive, responsible, flexible and decisive.

-Since my initial training has focused on art and visual stimuli, I try to print and integrate all the elements and experiences that I have collected and I continue to collect in my moodboards, journals or the walls of my house -any physical or virtual platform that allows me to collect images and objects – so peculiar things can come up (if peculiarity is needed).
+Since my initial training has focused on art and visual stimuli, I try to print and integrate all the elements and experiences that I have collected and I continue to collect in my moodboards, journals or the walls of my house -any physical or virtual platform that allows me to collect images and objects – so peculiar things can come up.

-Today my focus is 99.9% on UI-UX design, although I always let myself draw and do illustration work for a while.
+Today my focus is 99.9% on UI-UX design, although I always let myself some time to draw.